openkim/libdescriptor/README.md

-Libdescriptor (KIM Descriptor Library)
+Libdescriptor
 ======================================

-Libdescriptor is a high performance descriptor library for providing access to fully differentiable descriptor functions which are API compatible with KIM models and associated projects.
+Libdescriptor is a high performance descriptor library for providing access to fully differentiable descriptor functions.
+While `libdescriptor` is a general purpose descriptor library, it's API compatible with KIM models and associated projects.
 This will also provide uniform access to various selected descriptors for KLIFF using Pybind11 ports.
 For gradient calculations, Libdescriptor relies on [Enzyme AD](https://github.com/EnzymeAD/Enzyme), which provides it with capability to trivially generate near analytical performance gradient functions.
 Use of Enzyme AD enables Libdescriptor to not only provide gradients against coordinates, but against hyperparameters as well, thus opening way for better optimized descriptors.